indecseta/Hackathon-resources/README.md

 # Hackathon Resources
-Collection of selected links containg beginner-friendly tutorials for hackathon preparations.
-(Feel free to recommend other good learning resources.)
+Collection of selected links with beginner-friendly tutorials.

 <i>n.b.
-These are mostly free and quick introducotry-level tutorials, full-length college courses and physical books will serve better for in-depth studies.</i>
+These are mostly free and quick introducotry-level tutorials, full-length college courses and physical books will serve better for more in-depth studies.</i>

 ## Frontend